MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 Updates to security policies, such as database access and row level security, aren't propagated to stored query results.
 Use [`.drop stored_query_results`](#drop-stored_query_results) if there's user permission revocation.

 Stored query results behave like tables, in that the order of records isn't preserved.
 To paginate through the results, it's recommended that the query includes unique ID columns.
-For more information, see [examples](#examples).
+See [examples](#examples).
 If there are multiple result sets returned by a query, only the first result set will be stored.

 > [!NOTE]
 >